lvarriale/NetworkTester/README.md

-# NetworkTester
-Azure NetworkTester

-# General Information
+# Network Tester General Information

 The Network Tester is a collection of utilities bundled into a single script that can be useful to any Azure engineer to quickly collect, analyse and diagnose the most common networking issues in a Linux OS.